On this page

 - How does neighbourhood environment affect physical activity in later life? : An exploratory case study of two North Vancouver neighbourhoods / Ann Frances Isobel Sarte [online]

-- Gerontology projects - Environmental - aging and the built environment
+- For more titles see: Gerontology projects - Environmental - aging and the built environment

 Finding books and journal articles

-When searching the Catalogue, subject headings on aging and the city can be specific, e.g.: Older people -- Transportation -- United States or broad: Aging or Quality of life.
-However, many of the subject headings will not retrieve materials that cover both concepts: Aging and city.
+When searching the Catalogue, subject headings on aging and the city can be specific, such as Older people -- Transportation or broader , such as Aging -- Canada or Quality of life -- Canada.
+However, many of the subject headings will not retrieve materials that cover both concepts: Aging and City.

 Instead, use keywords to retrieve more relevant results.
 Suggested keywords to combine include: